Who was Carter Burden and why does it matter today?

 Robert F. Kennedy’s Protégé

 Burden was a New York City politician.
 Gifted, too, a progressive activist.
-The Upper East Side district is now represented by Ben Kallos, also a progressive.
+His Upper East Side district now counts on Ben Kallos, also a progressive.

 The date, 1969, matters.
-Carter Burden was Robert F. Kennedy’s protégé, and he ran for office after RFK was murdered in 1968.
+Carter Burden was Robert F. Kennedy’s protégé.
+RFK was murdered in 1968, and Burden ran for office in the aftermath.

 Like Kennedy, Burden was born rich, a great-great-grandson of Cornelius Vanderbilt.